TZITA/alx-system_engineering-devops/0x0F-load_balancer/README.md

 	Distribute requests using a roundrobin algorithm
 	Make sure that HAproxy can be managed via an init script Make sure that your servers are configured with the right hostnames: [STUDENT_ID]-web-01 and [STUDENT_ID]-web-02.

+## Taskc2:
+## Add a custom HTTP header with Puppet
+Just as in task #0, automates the task of creating a custom HTTP header response, but with Puppet.
+	The name of the custom HTTP header must be X-Served-By The value of the custom HTTP header must be the hostname of the server Nginx is running on